jerome-trc/biomorph/ATTRIB.md

 - MEPIA0

 The following are edits of the work of [zrrion the insect](https://forum.zdoom.org/viewtopic.php?f=37&t=35797):
-- Sprites KVLR A through D
+- All frames of KVLR

 Sprites KVLR E through H are courtesy of id Software LLC, and edited by Realm667 user Infirnex.